thomas-liao/Food_Mate/README.md

 Then the user can fill the form and send the post to the server and wait for guests to join.

-After finishing sending the post, user will be able to retrive their history of posts by clicking the "history" button in the bottom of the page.
+After finishing sending the post, users will enter a message box, where they could get messages from guests.
+They will also be able to retrive their history of posts by clicking the "history" button in the bottom of the page.
+We have switched from ListView to RecyclerView in iteration4.

 ### Guest

 <img src="./Image/postRecommendation.png" alt="Post Recommendation" width="250"/><br/><br/>

 After choosing to be guest, the user will receive a list of recommended posts.
 The guest can choose which post he/she likes to join.
+We have switched from ListView to RecyclerView in iteration4.

 ## Frontend test